-In the case of the independent broadcasting sector there are no legislative provisions relating to the makeup of programme schedules other than in the case of news and current affairs.
-Licences to broadcastin the independent sector are awarded by the Broadcasting Authority of Ireland.
-Proposed programme schedules are amongst the issues considered by the Authority when assessing applications for licences and are then reflected in a contract where a licence is awarded.
+In the case of the independent broadcasting sector, there are no legislative provisions relating to the makeup of programme schedules other than in the case of news and current affairs.
+Licenses to broadcast in the independent sector are awarded by the Broadcasting Authority of Ireland.
+Proposed programme schedules are amongst the issues considered by the Authority when assessing applications for licenses and are then reflected in a contract where a license is awarded.

 The provisions of the EU Television without Frontiers Directive apply to both public and private television services in Ireland.
-The Directive provides that, where practicable:
+The Directive requires that, where practicable:

 - 50% of programming should be made up of European works; and

 - 10% of programming time (or budget) should be produced by independent producers.